calaldees/mapOfComputing/computing/ai.md

 * Mass public misunderstanding
 * TODO this section needs fleshing out MASSIVELY!

+radiologists move to differnt hospital - ai cant be transfered

 * [Coding Challenge #158: Shape Classifier Neural Network with ml5.js](https://www.youtube.com/watch?v=3MqJzMvHE3E) Coding Train 36min
     * He trains a network himself with drawing shapes and it recognises shapes drawn on paper!
     * This could be an AMAZING activity